R4ynaud/Creating-an-Azure-DevOps-Self-Hosted-Agent-on-Ubuntu-22.04/README.md

-# What is an Azure DevOps Self-Hosted Agent ?
+## What is an Azure DevOps Self-Hosted Agent ?

+• Azure DevOps Self-Hosted Agent is a tool used in Azure DevOps for managing CI/CD processes.
+It functions as an agent running on your own computer or server and performs tasks in Azure DevOps.
+This enables projects in Azure DevOps to run smoothly on your infrastructure or server.
+It is especially useful for projects requiring high security or high performance, allowing you to use all your servers more effectively.